-Devices such as Leap Motion controllers and Myo armband allow presenters to advance slides, control transition between slides or zoom slides by tracking hand, finger and muscle movements.
+Devices such as Leap Motion controllers allow presenters to advance slides, control transition between slides or zoom slides by tracking hand, finger and muscle movements.
 This technology will become an important part of future presentations.

 Technology will change how your presentation audience interact with the presentation, including how they ask questions, make suggestions, contribute to polls and discuss your presentation online.